Raziz1/Serial-Communication_RaspberryPi_Arduino/README.md

   2. Type in 'ls /dev/tty'.
 A list should show up
   3. Plug in your Arduino board into the usb port and run the same command as in the previous step.
 Check to see if there are any new list items.
 It is usually (AMC0 or AMC1)
   4. Find the new list item and input it into the python code where it says 'ser = serial.Serial('/dev/ttyACM1',9600)'
+* Similarly to one of my previous projects you can setup a task scheduler that runs you python script at specified times.
+This is done by crontab on a raspberry pi.
+  1. Press CTRL + ALT + T to open the terminal
+  2. Type in 'crontab -e'
+  3. At the bottom of the terminal type in the interval of execution as well as the path to the python script
+    * It should look something like this: